This event was held on September 30, 2021. To watch the livestream, click here.

 This event is an ode to Ferrier’s work, life, and her contribution to the unique Black, Migrant, and Refugee Women’s Movement.
 Her work is of unparalleled value to this day and a source of inspiration for today’s anti-racist women’s movement.

-During this evening, Gloria Wekker, Emerita Professor of Gender and Ethnicity at Utrecht University, will give a talk on the neglected contributions of the Black, Migrant, and Refugee Women’s Movement.
-Kathleen Ferrier, former politician, chair of the Dutch Unesco Commission, and sister of Joan Ferrier will share her memories of Joan.
+Gloria Wekker, Emerita Professor of Gender and Ethnicity at Utrecht University, gave a talk on the neglected contributions of the Black, Migrant, and Refugee Women’s Movement.
+Kathleen Ferrier, former politician, chair of the Dutch Unesco Commission, and sister of Joan Ferrier shared her memories of Joan.

-In addition, there will be contributions from Kaouthar Darmoni, director of Atria, Hans Bellaart, senior researcher and coordinator of Kennisplatform Integratie & Samenleving at the Verwey-Jonker Instituut and former colleague of Joan Ferrier and Maayke Botman, researcher, program advisor Oranje Fonds and former employee of E-Quality.
-A musical intermezzo will be provided by flutist and composer Ronald Snijders.
-The moderator of the evening is Raissa Biekman, Program Manager at Humanity in Action Netherlands, political analyst and presenter.
+There were also contributions from Kaouthar Darmoni, director of Atria, Hans Bellaart, senior researcher and coordinator of Kennisplatform Integratie & Samenleving at the Verwey-Jonker Instituut and former colleague of Joan Ferrier and Maayke Botman, researcher, program advisor Oranje Fonds and former employee of E-Quality.

-This event is provided with an interpreter of Dutch Sign Language
+This event was provided with an interpreter of Dutch Sign Language